Smita1102/Atlas-of-Learning-Project/Readme.md

 READ ME

-ATLAS OF LEARNING MODEL(Term Base only )
+ATLAS OF LEARNING MODEL PART -I (Term Base only )

 TECHNOLOGIES USED:
 A] Operating System : Windows 10